Discover the Soul of Shona Culture

 Deeper Insights:

-Do Not Judge by Appearances: Just as a calm, still pool looks harmless but hides a dangerous crocodile, a person’s quiet or humble demeanor does not necessarily reflect their capacity for action or danger.
-Danger Lurks in Silence: It is often the silent, unassuming individuals who can cause the most damage or hold dangerous secrets.
-Cautionary Advice: It advises one to be observant and not dismissive of quiet situations or individuals, as unexpected threats often arise from such places.
+Just as a calm, still pool looks harmless but hides a dangerous crocodile, a person’s quiet or humble demeanor does not necessarily reflect their capacity for action or danger.
+It is often the silent, unassuming individuals who can cause the most damage or hold dangerous secrets.
+It advises one to be observant and not dismissive of quiet situations or individuals, as unexpected threats often arise from such places.
 In essence, the proverb advises vigilance and caution, suggesting that outward calmness can mask inward danger.

 Chikomo Chiremera Chevari Kure Vari Pedyo Vanotamba Nacho